asish012/csslp_preparation/Question Review/Standards.md

   - Maintain an Information Security Policy

-- **Payment Application Data Security Standard (PA-DSS)** PA-DSS is for vendors  do not store, process or transmit cardholder data.
+- **Payment Application Data Security Standard (PA-DSS)** PA-DSS is for vendors who do not store, process or transmit cardholder data.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjE1Mjk1Mzg2LDEzNTMwMzIwMzIsLTcxNT
+eyJoaXN0b3J5IjpbODkyMjM2OTcwLDEzNTMwMzIwMzIsLTcxNT
 cwMzc0OF19
 -->